Risk Framework

 We regularly have our work audited by the top auditors in the industry.

-We have recently retained yAudit to look at our PRs as we code.
+We have also retained yAudit to look at our PRs as we code.
 Certora has helped us establish automated verifications that will run anytime we update our contracts.
 We have automated checking for common errors with Slither and Echidna tests.
 Together, these alert our team to common security issues in addition to our own test suite.

 Code reviews involving our smart contracts are incredibly rigorous.
 We require at least two engineers to review each change with a detailed checklist and we prioritize security reviews over new feature development.